-Student Supervisor efore giving the form to your supervisor Site: Term in overall practicum sequence: Term in this practicum seque ence: $\underline{}$ $(1^{st}, 2^{nd}, \ldots)$ Tern n in ovei rall pract ticum se quenc e: Primary type of client(s) see n: (individual, couple ;,); Primary modes o of intervention: ata tlea atu dant 'a maufar 0.7 0.0

-"each practicum evaluation mu

-room or one-way mirror observ .g., III

-01 1051 1000 ouen ses 31011, 11 .
-0 11400

-streaming, or video recording)' 1 2 3 4 5

-very poor poor adequate good 1 exce llent

-Very poor = in need of subst

-Poor = in need of some conce iis cionic ,

-Adequate = competency/ski rate w ith level of train ino· imn roven ent could b ρ

-made; ii iii iiis domaiii commensa i aic ii iiii ievei oj irain ing, imp roven iem coma o

-lomain is well developed, g iven le vel of tr aining:

-Excellent $=$ strong in this a ed giver ı level of training

-NA = not applicable. muu would o e enpeei cu, givei iicici oj iraining,

-noi applicable.

-Clinical Skills Rating

-Assessment of psychopathol ogy/intervention targets 1 2 3 4 5 NA

-Building rapport/working all 1 2 3 4 NA

-Report writing and record-ke 1 2 3 4 NA

-Preparation for sessions 2 3 4 5 NA

-Knowledge and implementation of professional ethics 2 3 4 5 NA

-Other tion of professional edites 1 5 • 3 1171

-professionals involved 1 2 3 4 5 NA

-Communicating with other professionals involved Communicating with other supervisees 2 3 4 5 NA

-Receptivity to input from supervisor(s) 2 3 4 5 NA

-Ability to accept criticism 2 3 4 5 NA

-Willingness to try new techniques/interventions 2 3 4 5 NA

-Ability to seek consultation when necessary 2 3 4 5 NA

-Consideration of and openne 1 2 3 4 5 NA

-Consideration of and opening as towards diversity issues 1 2 3 7 5 IVA
+student: please fill out this section before giving i the form to your super visor StudentSupervisor , Site: 1 Student Supervisor(1 st , 2 nd ,) Term in over rall pract icum se quenc e: Primary type of client(s) seen:(individual, or couple $,\ldots);$ Primary modes of intervention: • · supervisor: please ra ite the student 's perfor mance During this period, I performed direct observation a "each practicum evaluation must be based in part on direct ob servati on (eithe er live or electroni cally; e e.g., in room or one-way mirror observation of client contact in an in take or test feed lback sess sion, live video streaming, or video recording)" YesNo 1 2 3 4 5 very poor poor adequate good exce Very poor = in need of substantial remediation; serious conce rns in th his doma in; Poor = in need of some remediation; Adequate = competency/skill in this domain commensus rate w ith level of train ing; imp provem ient could be made; Good = ability in this domain is well developed, gi Excellent = strong in this domain, with skill exceeding what would b e expect ed, givei n level of training; NA = not applicable.
+Clinical Skills Rati Assessment of psychopathology/intervention targets 1 2 3 4 5 NA Building rapport/working alliance with client(s) 1 2 3 4 5 NA Report writing and record-keeping 1 2 3 4 5 NA Preparation for sessions 1 2 3 4 5 NA Knowledge and implementation of professional ethics 1 2 3 4 5 NA Selecting appropriate materials for assessments 1 2 3 4 5 NA Interpreting assessment results 1 2 3 4 5 NA Other Communicating with other professionals involved 1 2 3 4 5 NA Communicating with other supervisees 1 2 3 4 5 NA Receptivity to input from supervisor(s) 1 2 3 4 5 NA Ability to accept criticism 1 2 3 4 5 NA Willingness to try new techniques/interventions 1 2 3 4 5 NA Ability to seek consultation when necessary 1 2 3 4 5 NA Consideration of and openness towards diversity issues 1 2 3 4 5 NA Communicating assessment results to client(s) 1 2 3 4 5 NA Behaving with professional integrity 1 2 3 4 5 NA Working effectively with supervisors, colleagues, and 1 2 3 4 5 NA clients with backgrounds that differ from trainee's

-Overall rating of level of co amnetence:
+Overall rating of level of competence:

-Overall racing of level of ev impetence.

-List strengths this student ca n build upon in clinical trai nino (1 ise addi tional na oes if ne ecessa rv)·
+List strengths this student can build upon in clinical training (use additional pages if necessary):

-Dist strengths this student ou ii ound upon in chineur trai mis (ase addi tional pe iges ii ii CCSSa 19).

-List areas in need of improve ement (use additional pages if nec essary):

-• (1 5 • •

-My signature indicates I hav e read and discussed the ma aterial above w vith my s superviso or.
-It does not

-indicate agreement with the

-disagreements I have with the -

-- 1 1 ,

-Signature of Student Date

-Student's comments/reactions:
+Clinical Handbook 39

+List areas in need of improvement (use additional pages if necessary): Number of clinical hours on this rotation: Assessment: Therapy/Intervention: Supervision: My signature indicates I have read and discussed the indicate agreement with the evaluation.
+I have also disagreements I have with this evaluation in the spanning of the span been given the opportunity to express any Signature of Student Date Student's comments/reactions: